bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/basler_camera_setting.rst

 Our vision pipeline includes a white balancing node on the ROS level.
 Cameras need to adjust their white balance to correct the effects of different light temperatures.
-E.g. a light bulb casts a different light color as the sun.
+E.g. a light bulb casts a different light color than the sun.
 Most cameras do this automatically, but wrong values could result in unusable images for the vision.
 Therefore we set this value manually.